rajivsraman/captioning-images/README.md

 The project task was to design a deep learning model that can automatically generate captions for images.

 All data is sourced from the Flickr 8K dataset (contains images and five captions per image), which can be found here: https://www.kaggle.com/datasets/adityajn105/flickr8k.
+If you want to train the model locally, download the zip file from this website, then store the contents in a folder named "data" in your project directory.

 Though the model was trained and evaluated locally, it is also publicly deployed on Google Cloud here: https://console.cloud.google.com/storage/browser/imgcap-deep-model.